Tuesday, October 1, 2024

 I enjoyed learning about the famous explorers and their daring exploits.
 Some old barks were also on display.

-After I finished with the museum, I met up with Inna at the Maritime Cafe, and we ordered an Uber to take us to the National Tile Museum.
+After I finished at the museum, I met up with Inna at the Maritime Cafe, and we ordered an Uber to the National Tile Museum.

-We had an enjoyable 30-minute Uber ride with a young Portuguese driver who drives Uber for a living.
+We had an enjoyable 30-minute Uber ride with a young Portuguese driver who drives for Uber full-time.
 He speaks multiple languages (French, Italian, Spanish, Portuguese) and is also learning Russian.
 He had previously worked in northern Italy and eastern France (around Lyon) and thought that people in France were friendlier.

-Once we were in the National Tile Museum, we purchased tickets and strolled around the two floors of tiles.
+Once we arrived at the National Tile Museum, we purchased tickets and strolled through the two floors of tiles.
 There were some unique tiles, but I found the museum less exciting than Inna.

 We also noticed the following Cruise Ships docked in Lisbon: